romaricdrigon/OrchestraBundle/README.md

 Any entity method can accept an object implementing `CommandInterface`.
 Such method will be transformed into a web page with a Form.

+*Note*: Orchestra will never call any Command constructor.

 #### Persisting

 Usually, they are persisted.
 Orchestra supports Doctrine ORM through its Symfony2 bridge.